skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.7** - Lots of database handling updates, ability to limit number of database rows to update & removed alert when over 100k, fix guild table processing

 **0.0.2.6** - Sped up processing for gathering character data, removing characters/items, added cleanup for guild tables when guild ID no longer exists, increased SQL timeout to 1 hr in the event of extremely large cleanup processes on slow drives & notice for more than 100k orphaned data items

 **0.0.2.5** - Cleaned up some code.
 If you're currently executing a task within the account manager section then trying to start other tasks will be likely ignored until the original task is complete.
 Fixed exception when Backup Configs folder does not exist